-Brighten up your home with these collections of colourful rugs, created by designers and artists in collaboration with some of the most skilled craftsmen working in the field and exploring traditional as well as contemporary techniques.
+Our selection of colourful rugs is the perfect addition to brighten up your home.
+These colourful rugs were created by leading designers and artists in collaboration with some of the most skilled craftspeople working in the field, and explore traditional as well as contemporary techniques.
 From New York-based Tantuvi’s homage to folk patterns to Jan Kath’s exquisite symphonies of colour, these rugs will add a pop of colour to any space, whether you are looking for an area rug for a large room or a compact piece of ‘walkable art’.

 Browse our edit of colourful rugs